 Following a doctor’s orders should speed up your recovery. it also strengthens your injury claim if you are doing exactly what the doctor told you to do.

 Baltimore Car Accident Lawyer Randolph Rice Can Help You Today

 An experienced Maryland auto accident lawyer will advise you on when to see a doctor after a car collision.
 We will also look at your treatment schedule and advise you of any gaps and any potential problems the insurance company may find to harm your case.

-We can make sure you don’t say the wrong thing to the insurance company, help you get your medical bills paid and your car repaired or replaced after a car wreck.
-Please contact Rice, Murtha & Psoras today for a free, no-obligation consultation at (410) 431-0911.
+We can make sure you don’t say the wrong thing to the insurance company, and help you get your medical bills paid and your car repaired or replaced after a car wreck.
+Please contact Rice, Murtha & Psoras today for a free, no-obligation consultation at (410) 694-7291.